-Matt McShane returns to the sidelines for his fourth season as the head coach of the Air Force volleyball program.
-McShane, who became the squad's eighth head coach in 2010, has brought an optimistic attitude to the team and guided Air Force to milestone after milestone in just three short years.
+Matt McShane returns to the sidelines for his sixth season as the head coach of the Air Force volleyball team.
+McShane, who became the program's eighth head coach in 2010, has brought an optimistic attitude to the team and guided Air Force to milestone after milestone in just five short years.

-During his first year on the bench, McShane guided Air Force to its first victory in Mountain West Conference action since 2005, while breathing life back into the program.
-The Falcons collected four total wins, including an impressive 3-1 win over San Diego State and a thrilling 3-2 season-opening victory over two-time NCAA Tournament team, Long Island.
+During his initial year on the bench, McShane guided Air Force to its first victory in Mountain West Conference action since 2005, while breathing life back into the program.
+Backed by a large senior class, the Falcons collected four total wins, including an impressive 3-1 win over San Diego State and a thrilling 3-2 season-opening victory over two-time NCAA Tournament team, Long Island.

 McShane coached one of the nation's youngest teams during the 2011 season, as the roster featured just four returners on a 13-member roster.
 The Falcons accounted for three wins, including a 3-0 sweep over service academy rival Navy to mark the program's first true road win since 2009.

 Under McShane's direction, the program has moved back to the friendly confines of Falcon Court at East Gym.
 By becoming more involved in the community, Air Force set a new Division I single-season attendance record in 2010 and have accounted for three of the top-five season averages in the program's Division I history.
-In just three years, the Falcons have accounted for five of the 10 best single-match attendance totals in Air Force Division I history.
+In just four years, the Falcons have accounted for nine of the 15 best single-match attendance totals in Air Force Division I history.

-His athletes have also shined academically, as the team has accounted for 12 academic all-conference certificates, eight Mountain West Scholar-Athletes and one CoSIDA-Capital One Academic All-District selection in his first three years.
+His athletes have also shined academically, as the team has accounted for 17 academic all-conference certificates, 11 Mountain West Scholar-Athlete honors, four CoSIDA-Capital One Academic All-District selections and one CoSIDA-Capital One Academic All-American.

 Named as one of Volleyball Magazine's 10 Best Assistant Coaches, McShane joined the Falcon program on January 26, 2010, after a five-year stint as an assistant coach at the University of California-Berkeley.